XushanLu/VSCode_tutorial/README.md

 > In conclusion, version control is an essential tool for researchers, as it helps them to collaborate, track changes, reproduce results, backup their work, and demonstrate accountability.

-### How to use version control in VSCode.
+### How to use version control in VSCode

 VSCode integrates source control functions within the editor which means you probably do not even need to install any extension for this to work.
 It is designed to work with Git but it can also provides some basic supports to SVN.
 Please have a look at this [webpage](https://code.visualstudio.com/docs/sourcecontrol/overview) for tutorials on how to use the version control tools in VSCode.

 If you are still working with SVN, then there is an extension named [SVN](https://marketplace.visualstudio.com/items?itemName=johnstoncode.svn-scm) and you can use it to track changes in the SVN repository.